Daily Almanac for

 1. throw, propulsion, actuation

-usage: the act of throwing (propelling something through the air with a rapid movement of the arm and wrist); "the catcher made a good throw to second base"
+usage: the act of throwing (propelling something with a rapid movement of the arm and wrist); "the catcher made a good throw to second base"

 2. throw, opportunity, chance